juliorodrigues07/tumour_detection/README.md

 # 3. Execution

-In this section, you can follow detail instructions for executing the project.
+In this section, you can follow detailed instructions for executing the project.

 1. Clone the repository